bennysuf/phase-3-sinatra-react-project/README.md

 `$ bundle exec rake server`

-   This will start up the Backend server
+   This will start up the Backend server.

-   To quit the server, press CTRL + C
+   To quit the server, press CTRL + C.

 **To go to the frontend**